Cohomological invariants of hyperelliptic curves of even genus: Description of content

-The fourth section is dedicated to extending the previous results to fields that are not algebraically closed.
+The fifth section is dedicated to extending the previous results to fields that are not algebraically closed.
 The extension turns out to be immediate when the prime $p$ is different from $2$, and rather troublesome for $p=2$.
-The main difficulty lies in understanding if the pushforward through the closed immersion $\Delta_{1,6} \rightarrow P^{6}$ induces the zero map on $A^{0}_{GL_2}$.
-To do so, we construct an element in degree $0$ which belongs to the annihilator of the image of $A^{0}_{GL_2}(\Delta_{1,6})$ but does not belong to the annihilator of any nonzero element of $A^{1}_{GL_2}(P^{6})$.
-This has to be done at cycle level, and the construction relies heavily on the explicit description of the first Chern class of a line bundle given in section $1$.
+The main difficulty lies in understanding whether the pushforward of some elements is zero or not in the equivariant Chow ring with coefficients of $P^6$.
+To prove it, we construct an element in $A^{\bull}_{\textit{GL}_2}(P^6)$ that belongs to the annihilator of these images, but whose annihilator cannot contain them unless they are zero.